I haven’t had a lot of success investing in real estate, at least not directly. That’s why I don’t talk about real estate investing more than I do.

 But about fours years ago I started investing in real estate crowdfunding through Fundrise, and I’m happy to say I’ve been making money at it.

-I’d heard about Fundrise before, and it seemed like an opportunity to invest in real estate without losing my shirt.
+I’d heard about all these different crowdfunding real estate platforms but hadn’t pulled the trigger yet.
 But as has become my way over the years, I decided to jump in and give it a try.
 For me, that’s the best way to learn.

 It’s not just a matter of looking at that performance either.
 I also want to know how that performance compares with the results from real estate in general, from competing real estate investments, and also with non-real estate investments.

 I hope you don’t mind that we’ll be crunching a bunch of numbers here.
 But that’s the only way to know what’s really happening when it comes to investing.

 Who is Fundrise?

 Fundrise got started in 2012, and they’ve since become one of the top platforms in the real estate crowdfunding space They may even be the top platform.
 Through 2022 they’ve originated over $4 billion in commercial real estate transactions across the U.S.